KontinuaFoundation/readers/README.md

 There is no need to download SwiftFormat, as it is automatically installed in Xcode as a Swift Package Dependency.
 To run SwiftFormat, In Xcode right click ReaderIOS root folder and select "SwiftFormatPlugin" from the context menu.
 This will open a new window with options on Directories and/ or files to format.
 Skip the test directories for now unless you want to format them.

+### Android Format

+Sptless is a tool that helps you format your code.
+It is run automatically in the GitHub Actions workflow, and any errors will be displayed in the console.
+Spotlesst is configured in the `.editorConfig` file where some defualt rules are set and might need to be modified.
+There is no need to download Spotless, as it is managed by Gradle.
+To run the Formatter, In the terminal, navigate to the `ReaderAndroid` folder and run `./gradlew spotlessApply`.

+### Android Lint

+Ktlint is a tool that helps you write clean code.
+It is run automatically in the GitHub Actions workflow, and any errors will be displayed in the console.
+Ktlint can be run through spotless and is configured in the `.editorConfig` file where some defualt rules are set and might need to be modified.
+There is no need to download Spotless or Ktlint, as it is managed by Gradle.
+To run the Linter, In the terminal, navigate to the `ReaderAndroid` folder and run `./gradlew spotlessCheck`.

 ### Documentation